leverh/react-bookhub-app/README.md

   - Try to add a different book cover image.
   - Check the delete modal / edit redirect are happening as expected.
 - **Results**:
-  - About to edit reviews (text, image, isbn, etc.).
+  - Able to edit reviews (text, image, isbn, etc.).
   - Deletion modal appearing as expected.
   - Edit submission redirects happening as expected.